U.S. companies rush to insulate themselves against Venezuela's currency, economic woes

 VENEZUELA HAS “LEFT THE BUILDING”

-Not even U.S. companies like Diebold and Brink’s Co, which supply Venezuela with vaults and armored trucks respectively, are safe from a Venezuelan currency whose exchange rate now more closely tracks the black market.
+Not even U.S. companies that supply Venezuela with vaults and armored trucks are safe from a Venezuelan currency whose exchange rate now more closely tracks the black market.

 “From a business point of view, Venezuela has basically left the building,” Diebold Inc Chief Executive Andreas Mattes recently told analysts and investors.
 “There is no rational way for us as management to get our arms around a country where you have absolutely no access to your currency and the currency itself is artificially being lowered in very short intervals.”